BRAND DESIGN LITTLE LUXURY

 CREATIVE LOGO DESIGN, PACKAGING DESIGN, CORPORATE IDENTITY DESIGN

-I created a corporate design and various packaging designs for Little Luxury, which is a fictional supermarket home brand.
+I created a brand design and various packaging designs for Little Luxury, which is a fictional supermarket home brand.
 The range offers selected olive oils, mustard specialities and exclusive BBQ sauces.
 Little Luxury targets women and men with a middle and high income, who appreciate exclusive products and are willing to pay 20 to 50% more for high-quality, healthier food.
 However, the products must not look too expensive as the name "Little Luxury" stands for the small daily luxury that is affordable, and that people indulge themselves in occasionally.
 Besides that, a feeling of authenticity and genuine ingredients shall be transported in order to support the product's quality image furthermore.

 Copyright – Registered at creativdepot.at

 The secondary style element of all Little Luxury products is the tittle of the word "Little".
 It looks like a drop, which reminds of a drop of olive oil, mustard or BBQ sauce.
-In addition, there is another design pattern that all Little Luxury products have in common; Some ingredients are shown on the packaging as vector graphics (i.e. an olive tree branch for olive oil or specific ingredients of the mustard and BBQ sauces).
-This pattern can be found on all Little Luxury packaging designs.
+In addition, there is another brand design pattern that all Little Luxury products have in common; Some ingredients are shown on the packaging as vector graphics (i.e. an olive tree branch for olive oil or specific ingredients of the mustard and BBQ sauces).
+This brand pattern can be found on all Little Luxury packaging designs.

 There are three Little Luxury olive oils: garlic/rosemary, basil/thyme, lemon/honey.